Skeptoid PodcastSkeptoid on Facebook Skeptoid on Twitter Skeptoid on Spotify iTunes Google Play

 Exactly how much field work did YOU do?
 How many hours of film do YOU have to support your conclusions?

 The scientific method does not require personally sampling the pseudoscience in order to evaluate it; it requires rational analysis of data and a theory that makes testable predictions that others can replicate.
 A personal experience is often about the worst way to analyze something.
-The scientist knows that personal experiences, even his or her own, are subject to personal biases, misinterpretation, and a lack of controls.
+The scientist knows that personal experiences, even their own, are subject to personal biases, misinterpretation, and a lack of controls.

 Do some field work, THEN get back to me.